-Do you have jaw pain, unexplained headaches, or problems grinding your teeth?
+Do you have TMJ Issues such as jaw pain, unexplained headaches, or problems grinding your teeth?
 Your TMJ, or jaw joint, can cause you all sorts of problems like these.
-Let the team at S&G Family Dentistry help you manage TMJ symptoms and get you feeling better fast.
+Let the team our dental clinic, S&G Family Dentistry in Leawood, KS help you manage TMJ symptoms and get you feeling better fast because we could give you some advice about TMJ Treatments as well.

 What is TMJ?